 "Give me a moment here, Bells."
 Her father finally managed in a shaky voice.
 "Being the first time I've heard from you in two years, and all the while thinking you were dead, I think I deserve one."
 Isobel swallowed heavily and consented to wait.

 It was true that she hadn't been in contact with her father in years.
 She hadn't spoken to her five brothers and two sisters in over triple that amount of time.
 School had consumed her time but she'd still managed to keep in touch with her dad.
 After the wolf got her she had gone missing for a year, lost to history as it seemed.
-She knew that her dad had searched for her but, having been falsely accused by the police for murder, didn't trust them enough to enlist in further help.
-Not that she blamed him.
-She would have done the same in his situation.
+She knew that her dad had searched for her, had even got the police involved, but the search was fruitless.

-She didn't have friends, not even before she became a canine, and the teachers didn't know anything about her other than her talent with the cello so she knew he had hit a dead end fast.
-What was a man to do without police help and a wife supporting him?
+She didn't have friends they could ask, not even before she became a canine, and the teachers didn't know anything about her other than her talent with the cello so she knew he had hit a dead end fast.
+What was a man to do without clues or a wife to support him?

 Almost as if reading her mind, her father spoke then.
 "Your mother would be spittin' fire are you right now."
 He growled, his tearful relief morphing to anger.
 "Do you know what you've put me through?"
 Isobel cringed and braced herself for the lecture that was to come.

-"I had to lie to your siblings, tellin' them that their sister was just spending a few more years in England with the hope that you would reappear soon.
+"I had to tell your siblings that their youngest sister was missing.
 Spent the last of my pennies lookin' for you in that smog infested city that lacks anything redeeming and nearly lost my job because of it!
 Your mother…" He trailed off for a moment before adding quietly, "Bless her soul, she probably rolled over in her grave when I told her that I couldn't find you."

 "I'm so sorry Daddy!"
 She blubbered with a noisy hiccup.
 She knew that she was not a pretty crier, and anyone that said they were was lying.
 But right now Isobel barely had it in her to breathe let alone care.